SAP-samples/btp-developer-guide-cap/documentation/auditlog/4-deploy-to-cf.md

-# Option 1 - Deploy and Run the Application on Cloud Foundry
+# Deploy and Run the Application on Cloud Foundry

-## Prerequisites
-Prepare your sample for deploying to Cloud Foundry by fulfilling the following [prerequisites](../prerequisite-for-sample/prerquites-for-sample.md).

 ## Use SAP Audit Log Service